prismicio-community/nextjs-starter-prismic-multi-language/README.md

 ## Next.js Internationalized Routing

+This sample is compatible with Next 10, which introduces support for i18n.
+It implements the sub-path routing strategy allowing you to build routes like /blog, /fr/blog /nl-nl/blog

-This project uses Next.js Internationalized Routing.
-[Read the official Next.js documentation to learn more](https://nextjs.org/docs/advanced-features/i18n-routing).
+To learn more about Next.js Internationalized Routing, [read the official Next.js documentation](https://nextjs.org/docs/advanced-features/i18n-routing).

 ### Learn more about using Prismic with Nextjs